In math we explored the symmetry of snowflakes.

 Here is what you can do:

-· Do not change the original answer, leave it there so I can see it.
+Do not change the original answer, leave it there

-· Read through your notes and textbook until you have learned the correct answer.
+Read through your notes and textbook until you have

-· For written response questions, write your refined response on a piece of lined paper.
-Staple your paper to the back of your quiz/test.
+response on a piece of lined paper.
+Staple your paper to the back of your

 Return your original assessment with corrections, signed by your parent or guardian, to Mrs. McFerran within one week after receiving the assessment in you Friday folder.